UnionOfRAD/manual/en/models/relationships.md

 Unless specified otherwise, the relationship assumes you're using the exact class name specified, with a key that is an under_scored version of the model's class name, suffixed with `_id`.
 All other sorting and limit options are assumed to be empty.

-All of Lithium's model relationships use these same keys (although there's no reason to order or limit hasOne or belongsTo) and can be configured likewise.
+All of li3's model relationships use these same keys (although there's no reason to order or limit hasOne or belongsTo) and can be configured likewise.

 ## Reading Related Data